When should I apply?

-We can place short-term au pairs throughout the year!
+We can match you with families throughout the year!
 Aim to submit your application at least 10 weeks prior to your desired start date.
 You’re welcome to apply in advance.

 Can I make a location request?

-Yes.
-We can usually accommodate preferences if you want to be placed near an urban/suburban area.
-We generally have fewer host family options outside of Madrid.
+The majority of our families reside in the suburbs of Madrid, but sometimes we have placements in other parts of the country.
 Please write in your location preferences anywhere on your Program Specific Application.
 We’ll do our best, but location requests cannot be guaranteed.
 Actual placement location will depend on the families looking for au pairs at the time.

 Do I need to be a driver?